Mawlid: Opposition

-procession since 1913 and also takes part in Mawlid celebrations in Aligarh Muslim University which is organized ever year under Seerat Committee.
-One of the Deobandi scholar who regularly delivers mawlid speeches in Aligarh Muslim University, India Prof. Qasmi (Dean, Faculty of Theology, AMU) told that Eid-e-Milad-un-Nabi functions have been organized at MAO College/Aligarh Muslim University (AMU) since the times of its founder.
+Salafism, which is represented in Saudi Arabia, does not celebrate the Mawlid.

 Taj al-Din al-Fakihani, an Egyptian Maliki, considered Mawlid to be a blameworthy innovation that was either makruh (not encouraged) or haram (forbidden).
 Al-Fakihani believed that there was no basis for celebration in the Qur’an (it is never referred to), nor in the Sunnah, and that there was no observance of it on authority of scholars of the umma.
 He said that it was a "bid`a (innovation) that was introduced by idlers, and a delight to which gluttons abandon themselves."
 He described it not as compulsory, meritorious, or permitted, and therefore as reprehensible or forbidden.
 He said that it was reprehensible when a person observed at their own expense without doing more at the gathering than to eat and abstain from doing anything sinful.
 The second condition of the category of forbidden, according to al-Fakihani, was when committing of transgressions entered into the practice, such as "singing–with full bellies–accompanied by instruments of idleness like drums and reed flutes, with the meeting of men with young boys and male persons with attractive women–either mixing with them or guarding them–, just like dancing by swinging and swaying, wallowing in lust and forgetting of the Day of Doom."
 He also said, "And likewise the women, when they come together and there lend their high voices during the reciting with sighing and singing and thereby during the declaiming and reciting disobey the law and neglect His word: ‘Verily, your Lord is on a watchtower’ (Sura 89:14)."
 He further said, "Nobody with civilized and courteous manners approves of this.
 It is only pleasing to people whose hearts are dead and do not contain few sins and offenses."
 Finally, he said that the month when Muhammad was born was also the month in which he died, and so implied that joy and happiness in that month are not more appropriate than sadness in that month.